-Lost Stock has been heralded as the saviour of the effects of Covid-19 on the fashion industry.
-But, does it signal towards some of the bigger, overlooked issues behind highstreet brands?
+> Lost Stock has been heralded as the solution to COVID-19’s effect on the fashion industry.
+But, does it signal towards some of the bigger, overlooked issues behind high street brands?

 Lost Stock is an innovative initiative that seeks to alleviate the damaging effects of COVID-19 on the fashion industry.
 Customers pay £35 for a collection of garments that would otherwise go to landfill after answering questions on their style, tastes etc. A box is then filled and shipped from Bangladesh to the UK within 6-8 weeks and part of the proceeds (37% or £13 per box) go to their partners, the Sajida Foundation to support garment workers and their families.
 It seems like a fool-proof idea.